Maximal hyperbolic towers and weight in the theory of free groups: Introduction

 \begin{restatable}{thmletter}{Theoreminfiniteweight} In $T_{fg}$, every non-algebraic (1-)type over the empty set that is realised in a free group has infinite weight. \end{restatable}

 The organisation of the article is as follows: We start in Section \ref{Section Bass Serre and towers} with a short account of Bass-Serre theory and surface groups before presenting the definition of a hyperbolic tower.
 In Section \ref{Section model theory}, we give some model-theoretic basics.
-Afterwards, we present a criterion for a subgroup to be a maximal free ground floor in Section \ref{Section maximal ground floors} and use this to proof Theorem \ref{Theorem differences in sizes} in Section \ref{Section build the towers}.
-Finally, Section \ref{Section infinite weight} contains more details about weight and introduces Whitehead graphs in order to proof Theorem \ref{Theoreminfiniteweight}.
+Afterwards, we present a criterion for a subgroup to be a maximal free ground floor in Section \ref{Section maximal ground floors} and use this to prove Theorem \ref{Theorem differences in sizes} in Section \ref{Section build the towers}.
+Finally, Section \ref{Section infinite weight} contains more details about weight and introduces Whitehead graphs in order to prove Theorem \ref{Theoreminfiniteweight}.

 The results of this article are taken from the author's master thesis.
 Many thanks are due to Rizos Sklinos and Tuna Altinel for all their help, time and patience during the creation of this work.
 I would also like to thank Katrin Tent for her helpful advise especially on the final presentation of this article.
-Furthermore, I am grateful for Chloé Perin's comments on coverings of surfaces that made it possible to state Theorem \ref{maximaltowers} in a more general form and to simplify its proof.
+Furthermore, I am grateful for Chloé Perin's comments that made it possible to state Theorem \ref{maximaltowers} in a more general form and to simplify its proof.
+I would like to thank the anonymous referee for helpful comments.